gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 the South Tower.

 "I suppose," Noxy replied, slightly rankled by the word 'ruin'.
 "Oh, and that's Granna Fee's house, with the moss green door.
-You met her when we rescued you.
+She's my grandmother---you met her when we rescued you.
+She used to be herdmaster, but now she teaches school.
-She's my grandmother.
-And she teaches school.
-And that's Grappa Gas's house, the lavender one.
+And that's Grappa Gas's house, the one with the lavender door.
 He helped rescue you too---he used to be reeve before my *amma*.
 And that's, um, well, they're all just different people's houses."

 Noxy fell silent.
-Private Thokmay had a polite but absent look on his face like the one Indy got when Grappa Gas started talking about how things had been in his day.  *It's probably not much compared to real castles,* she thought glumly.
+Private Thokmay had a politely attentive look on his face that looked just like the one Indy got when Grappa Gas started talking about how things had been in his day.  *It's probably not much compared to real castles,* she thought glumly.
 Two-story houses with steep shingled roofs, little vegetable gardens nestled between halved logs, and all around, sharp mountain peaks looming over the ancient gray walls...
 She wouldn't have believed how strange it all seemed to the young lowlander beside her.

 They walked in silence along the path that lay at the base of the wall.
 Here and there, ancient cobblestones showed through hard-packed dirt.
 Noxy scuffed a crust of frost off one absentmindedly, wondering what else she could say.

 Private Thokmay pulled up short.
-"What's that, honored?" he asked.
+"What's that?" he asked.
 A heavy wooden grill lay across a shoulder-high opening in the wall ahead of them.
 Behind it, rough stone steps led down into the mountain.

-"That's just an old tunnel," said Noxy.
-"We're not supposed to go in."
+"That's just an old tunnel," Noxy said dismissively.
+"We're not allowed to go in it.
+And anyway, it's been bricked up since forever."

+Private Thokmay refrained from pointing out the inconsistency between not being allowed in and knowing that it was bricked up were not quite consistent.
-Private Thokmay frowned.
+Instead, he frowned.
 "Does Sergeant Dorbu know about it?"

 "I don't know."
 Noxy shrugged.
 "There's another one by Grappa Gas's house, and one by the tannery.
-They don't actually lead anywhere---they're just cellars.
 Come on---I'll show you from the top."

 The stone stairs leading to the top of the wall lay flush against its side.
 They had been built for the Pilots, not for human beings, so each step was as